 BSI = British Standards Institute

-BS 7799, of course, was the progenitor - the granddaddy of the ISO/IEC 27000 family.
+BS 7799, of course, was the progenitor, the granddaddy of the ISO/IEC 27000 family.
 The code of practice for information security management now known as ISO/IEC 27002 was originally published as a DTI guide and became BS 7799 in 1995.
 When the accompanying certification standard that later became ISO/IEC 27001 was released as BS 7799 part 2 in 1999, the original standard was renamed BS 7799 part 1.
-Both parts 1 and 2 were subsequently withdrawn.
-BS 7799 part 3 Information security management systems - guidelines for information security risk management was published in 2006 and is still available from BSI.
+Part 3 Information security management systems - guidelines for information security risk management was published in 2006.
+Parts 1, 2 and 3 have all since been withdrawn.

 BSI = Bundesamt fur Sicherheit in der Informationstechnik

 The German federal office for information security is well known for its IT-Grundschutz [IT baseline protection] manual, originally released in 1994.
-This painstakingly detailed manual describes an ISMS comprising a governance structure and suite of information security controls ranging from technological, organizational and sociological to infrastructural (physical) in nature.
-It has now been divided to separate the methods (which are gradually being aligned with ISO27k) from the huge catalogue of threats and controls (which is like an extreme version of ISO/IEC 27002).
+This painstakingly-detailed manual describes an ISMS comprising a governance structure and suite of information security controls ranging from technological, organizational and sociological to infrastructural (physical) in nature.
+It has now been divided to separate the methods (which are gradually being aligned with ISO27k) from the huge catalogue of threats and controls (which is like ISO/IEC 27002 on steroids).

-While in various places it claims to be based on ISO27k, IT-Grundshutz has in reality been adapted slightly to reflect some aspects of ISO27k.
-There are some oddities as a consequence of shoehorning the German standard into the ISO27k mold, for instance noting that it uses the term ‘IT security’ instead of ‘information security’ “because it is equivalent but shorter” whereas in fact, these are subtly different concepts.
-The main difference is that IT-Grundshutz recommends the adoption of a standardized and pragmatic de facto security baseline as a starting point rather than ISO27k’s pure de novo risk-based and somewhat theoretical approach.
+While in various places it claims to be based on ISO27k, IT-Grundschutz has in reality been adapted slightly to reflect some aspects of ISO27k.
+There are some oddities as a consequence of shoehorning the German standard into the ISO27k mold, for instance noting that it uses the term ‘IT security’ instead of ‘information security’ “because it is equivalent but shorter” whereas most professionals accept that they are conceptually and literally different.
+The main difference is that IT-Grundschutz recommends the adoption of a standardized and pragmatic de facto security baseline as a starting point rather than ISO27k’s pure de novo risk-based and somewhat theoretical approach.
 Neither approach is necessarily right or wrong - both have their merits.

-BSI Standard 100-1 Information Security Management Systems (ISMS) is an overview of the IT-Grundshutz approach to developing and implementing an ISMS, not dissimilar to ISO/IEC 27000’s introduction to ISO27k.
+BSI Standard 100-1 Information Security Management Systems (ISMS) is an overview of the IT-Grundschutz approach to developing and implementing an ISMS, not dissimilar to ISO/IEC 27000’s introduction to ISO27k.